SirDap/tripodvideoninja/tweets.md

 permalink: /tweets/
 ---

-When time is short, my Twitter feed essentially serves as a digital notepad.
+When time is short, my Twitter feed serves as a digital notepad.
 Lucky for others, that means each idea is capped at 260 characters!

 <br />